IT21210488/Online-Movie-Booking-System/README.md

 Online Movie Booking System | 1st year 2nd semester

-For the  Internet & Web Technologies Module.
+This is a group project for the  IWT Module.

 We Developed a online movie booking website using